Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Introduction

 An alternative global approach is to recast the search for invariant solutions as an optimisation problem rather than root finding.
 Here, the objective functional measures the total violation of the governing equations over the spatio-temporal domain.
 Introduced by \citet{farazmand2016} for equilibrium and travelling-wave solutions in 2D Kolmogorov flow, this method is formulated as the adjoint of the Newton descent of \citet{lan2004}.
 Crucially, it is naturally matrix-free and therefore well-suited to high-dimensional systems.
 The variational optimisation approach demonstrated markedly greater robustness to initial conditions, enabling convergence from a wider set of guesses and uncovering previously unknown solutions.
-More recently, \citet{schneider2022}, and \citet{schneider2023} extended the framework separately to periodic flows and to cases with no-slip boundary conditions, respectively.
-In the latter study, the Influence Matrix (IM) method \citep{kleiser1980} was employed to enforce no-slip constraints consistently with the Pressure Poisson Equation (PPE), thereby avoiding boundary errors that arise when the PPE is solved without an explicit pressure condition.
+More recently, \citet{schneider2022} extended the framework to periodic flows, and \citet{schneider2023} applied it to finding equilibrium in wall-bounded problems by enforcing no-slip constraints through the Influence Matrix (IM) method \citep{kleiser1980}, which maintains consistency with the pressure-Poisson equation and avoids boundary errors arising from the lack of an explicit pressure condition.